jguamie/system-design/notes/chubby-lock-service.md

 The client passes this sequencer to the appropriate file servers.
 The file servers are expected to validate the sequencer and protect the client's operations in the given lock mode.

 For file servers that do not support sequencers, Chubby provides a lock-delay period--typically one minute.
 The lock-delay protects from regular problems caused by message delays and restarts.
+## Caching
+To reduce read traffic to the Chubby cell, Chubby clients cache metadata and file data in a write-through cache in the client's memory.
+The following occurs to keep cache consistent:
+1. The master maintains a list of each client's cache contents.
+1. When metadata or file data is to be changed, the master blocks the modification.
+1. The master sends invalidations on top of the KeepAlive RPCs to every client that has cached this data.
+1. When a client receives the invalidation, it flushes the invalidated data from cache and acknowledges the change to the master in its next KeepAlive call.
+1. Once all clients acknowledge the invalidation, the master proceeds with the modification.
+In Chubby, caching is important as read requests greatly outnumber write requests.
+Also, invalidation protocols are more efficient than update protocols.
+Update protocols require clients that have accessed a file once to receive updates for that file indefinitely--this is unnecessary.
 ## Example: Chubby Name Service
 Chubby's success as a name service is due to its use of consistent client caching (distributed consensus) over time-based caching.
 Developers appreciate not having to manage a cache timeout such as DNS's time-to-live (TTL) value.